 Teletherapy can be provided to a patient at home or work, or at another clinic or hospital.
 Now with mobile devices, you or the patient can be anywhere with access to the internet.

 We use Google Meet a HIPPA compliant software that facilitates therapy client interaction in a confidential platform.
 Google Meet is committed to increasing access to quality healthcare and maintaining an easy Teletherapy interaction.

-How much does therapy cost with a Blue Cross Blue Shield plan?
+How much does therapy cost with my health insurance plan?

 We recommend that you call your insurance company directly to answer this question as benefits are different depending on many factors.

-What types of therapy does Blue Cross Blue Shield cover?
+What types of therapy does health insurance cover?